coveooss/coveo-python-oss/coveo-pyproject/README.md

 ## developer tools
 - Act on python projects in a git repo by name (path is irrelevant)
-- Batch support for common operations such as poetry lock and poetry install
+- Batch support for common operations, such as poetry lock and poetry install
 - Specialized development environment support (called pydev)

 ## ci tools